PredictiveScienceLab/paper-2023-inverse-map-karumuri/README.md

 #### The novel features of our approach are as follows:

+a.
+We parameterize the posterior distribution as a function of data.
+This work outlines two distinct approaches to do this -
-1. We parametrize the posterior parameters using neural nets.
+    1. The first method involves parameterizing the posterior using an amortized full-rank Gaussian guide, implemented through neural networks.
+  	2. The second method utilizes a Conditional Normalizing Flow guide, employing conditional invertible neural networks for cases where the target posterior is arbitrarily complex.
-2. The neural nets parameters are trained through amortized variational inference which is the expectation of ELBO over all possible   data sets compatible with the model.
+b.
+In both approaches,  we learn the network parameters by amortized variational inference which involves maximizing the expectation of evidence lower bound over all possible datasets compatible with the model.
-3. Once trained posterior estimates are available on-the-fly just at the cost of the forward pass of the network.
+c.
+Once trained posterior estimates are available on-the-fly just at the cost of the forward pass of the network.

 ## Code outline